teiniker/teiniker-lectures-computerscience/datastructures+algorithms/introduction/README.md

 ## Implementation and Empirical Analysis

+Analysis plays a role at every point in the process of designing and implementing algorithms.

+We design and develop algorithms by layering **abstract operations** that help us to understand the essential nature of the computational problems that we want to solve.
+In our course, we keep our feet on the ground by expressing all the algorithms that we consider in an actual **programming language: C**.

 Carefully constructed **programs** in an actual programming language provide an effective means of **expressing our algorithms**.

-The first challenge that we face in empirical analysis is to **develop a correct and complete implementation**.
+* The first challenge that we face in empirical analysis is to **develop a correct and complete implementation**.

-The second challenge that we face in empirical analysis is to **determine the nature of the input data** and other factors that have direct influence on the experiments to be performed.
+* The second challenge that we face in empirical analysis is to **determine the nature of the input data** and other factors that have direct influence on the experiments to be performed.

     Typically, we have three basic choices:
     * **Actual data** enable us truly to measure the cost of the program in use

     * **Random data** assure us that our experiments test the algorithm, not the data

     * **Perverse data** assure us that our programs can handle any input presented them.

-The principal danger in comparing programs empirically is that one implementation may be coded more carefully than the other.
+The principal danger in comparing programs empirically is that **one implementation may be coded more carefully than the other**.

 ## Growth of Functions